MirageOfCharles/Shoot-The-Asteroid/README.md

 # Shoot The Asteroid!

 I really went down the rabbit hole with GML for this project.
 It started as one of those basic tutorials where you just shoot at rocks.
 We’ve all been there.
 But I just kept adding stuff until it turned it into a full 20 level arcade game.
 I wrote the enemy AI from scratch and made sure the difficulty ramps up as you play so it stays a challenge.
 The big focus for me was the game feel.
 I wanted it to be snappy and responsive instead of feeling floaty.
 It is wild how much better a game gets once you add a little screen shake and some particles.
 It actually feels like a real game now.
-That was the goal anyway.

 ---